 Another important development is the UN Summit for Refugees and Migrants, which produced the groundbreaking New York Declaration.
 Of the nineteen commitments adopted by countries in the Declaration, three are dedicated to concrete action against the crimes of human trafficking and migrant smuggling.

 Every country in the world is affected by human trafficking, whether as a country of origin, transit, or destination for victims.
 Traffickers the world over continue to target women and girls.
 The vast majority of detected victims of trafficking for sexual exploitation and 35 per cent of those trafficked for forced labour are female.
 Conflict further exacerbates vulnerabilities, with armed groups exploiting civilians and traffickers targeting forcibly displaced people.
-Data also shows that trafficking happens all around us as the share of persons trafficked within their own country has doubled in recent years to 58 per cent of all detected victims, according to the 2018 UNODC Global Report on Trafficking in Persons.

 More from the UN system